tailor-cms/author/docs/concepts/repository.md

-The repository structure in Tailor is a fundamental concept that underpins the platform's ability to provide a versatile and user-friendly environment for creating and managing digital learning content.
-By understanding and effectively utilizing repositories and schemas, educators and content creators can significantly enhance the learning experience for their audiences.
+The repository structure in Tailor is a fundamental concept that underpins the platform's ability to provide a versatile and user-friendly environment for creating and managing digital content.
+By understanding and effectively utilizing repositories and schemas, content creators can significantly enhance experience for their audiences and meet the targeted platform needs.